Applied Commerce Education

 Stingers Retailing (1 Credit) RTPR3S

-Students gain practical experience by working in Stingers Store.
-Students receive training on the day-to-day operations and procedures of a retail store.
+Students gain practical experience by working in Stingers Store where they will receive training on the day‐to‐day operations in a retail environment.
 Interpersonal communication in business with an emphasis on the relationship of coworkers and supervisors is stressed.
+There is no prerequisite to take this course.
+This course happens during the lunch hour.

 Venture Development (1 Credit) VDER3S

 Learn how to turn your ideas into profits!
 This course introduces students to the principles of business ownership and management.
-Students will complete a business plan and actually operate a business of their choosing within the school.
+Students will create a business plan and launch their very own start-up business outside of Tec Voc.

 Grade 12